 Get your family involved.
 I’m rather old-school when it comes to children helping around the house: I believe it’s essential life training, particularly now that schools no longer offer Home Ec courses.
 There’s a list of chores that kids can do taped to my fridge.
 When my son says he’s bored, when he wants to earn money or extra screen time on the computer, or when I just need the extra bit of help, I assign him a few tasks to help around the house.
 He always complains, but so what?
 When he’s done, he appreciates what he’s earned — even if it’s just my gratitude for not having to do it all myself.

-Home is a place where we retreat from the world and be with those we care about most, the people we don’t have to impress at all.
-Keep it clean, yes, and tidy up when and wherever you can.
-Then relax and enjoy your life with your loved ones, and see those fingerprints on the wall, the coffee stains on the carpet, the dinged table tops for what they truly are: signs that a family lives and loves there.
+Home is a place where we retreat from the world to be with those we care about most, the people we don’t have to impress at all.
+Keep it tidy, yes, and clean when you can.
+Then relax and enjoy your life with your loved one.
+See those fingerprints on the wall, the coffee stains on the carpet, the crusty table tops for what they truly are: signs that a family lives and loves there.